BlanchonMarc/ROS-Turtlebot-Project/README.md

 catkin make
 rospack profile
 ```
 In this Task First, we have to create a Map using a gmapping package.
 The gmapping package gives laser-based SLAM      (Simultaneous Localization and Mapping), as a ROS node called slam_gmapping.
-Utilizing slam_gmapping, you can make a 2-D inhabitance framework map (like a structure floorplan) from a laser and posture information gathered by a versatile rob
-for that follow the tutorial https://github.com/roboticslab-fr/turtlebot_vibot/tree/master/turtlebot_vibot_nav
+Utilizing slam_gmapping, you can make a 2-D inhabitance framework map (like a structure floorplan) from a laser and posture information gathered by a versatile robot.to create the map and move the robot autonomously follow the tutorial https://github.com/roboticslab-fr/turtlebot_vibot/tree/master/turtlebot_vibot_nav

 ![image 1](https://github.com/bhargav011/ROS-Turtlebot-Project/blob/master/map/Screenshot%20from%202019-12-20%2013-54-05.png)

 here is the image visualize after creating the map.